andrewjamesturner0/pandoc-notes/pandoc_notes.md

 `--reference-docx template.docx`  similarly allows a template to be specified for office documents.

+`--css` allows you to supply a css file for formatting html output.
+This will add a link to the css file in the html.
+Alternatively, if you wish to create a fully standalone html document (i.e. with the css embedded in the document) then use the `-H` option instead.
+Note however that the css file you pass to the `-H` option must be enclosed between `<style> </style>` tags.

 #### Variables

 Further document options can be specified by using the `--variable` or `-V` flag.